- Medicaid expansion in Alaska took effect in September 2015

-In March 2016, the case was dismissed in Superior Court.
+So on September 1, 2015, thousands of Alaska residents became newly-eligible for Medicaid, and were able to start enrolling in the program.
+In March 2016, the GOP lawmakers’ case was dismissed in Superior Court.
 But in May 2016, the Alaska House of Representatives filed an appeal.
-However, the proverbial horse was already miles from the barn, given that Medicaid expansion took effect in September 2015, and the House dropped their appeal in late June, 2016.
+However, the proverbial horse was already miles from the barn, given that Medicaid expansion had taken effect months earlier, and the House dropped their appeal in June 2016.

 Alaska’s eligibility guidelines for Medicaid were fairly generous for children, pregnant women, young adults (age 19 – 20) and parents, even before Medicaid expansion went into effect.
 However, non-elderly Alaskan adults without children were not eligible for Medicaid prior to September 1, 2015.